ARIZONA

 The tee box on No. 15, a 370-yard par-4, also was used in the movie for filming a scene where Costner broke most of the clubs in a golf bag.

-All that Tin Cup ambience is going to be preserved, according to Rinkevich, although other changes may be in the works.
+All that Tin Cup ambiance is going to be preserved, according to Rinkevich, although other changes may be in the works.
 The clubhouse patio may be expanded to the east so that diners can keep a better eye on the golf course.
 A 200-seat conference center is being considered; 30 rooms could be added to the 46 casitas and suites already on the property.

 "It's going to be spectacular," Rinkevich said.